Coverage so you don’t fall through the cracks.

 - Vehicle Damage

 For fires and damage to vehicles, you’ll want to look at your standard property insurance and business auto insurance for your coverage.
-Earthquake insurance typically won’t cover land damage, like sinkholes or erosion, and you’ll need a separate flood insurance policy to protect your business from water main breaks, tsunamis, or other types of flooding caused by the earthquake.
+Earthquake insurance typically won’t cover land damage, like sinkholes or erosion, and you’ll need a separate flood insurance policy to help protect your business from water main breaks, tsunamis, or other types of flooding caused by the earthquake.

 Your business should consider how to mitigate your risks.

 You never know when the next big one could hit and cause devastation to your business, so it’s important to consider ways that your business can prepare for the worst and mitigate the risks an earthquake poses to it.
-Risk management services can help you plan for a potential earthquake by examining your current coverage for gaps and then finding the right coverage to protect your building, property, and employees.
+Risk management services can help you plan for a potential earthquake by examining your current coverage for gaps and then finding the right coverage to help protect your building, property, and employees.
 Taking steps to manage your risk can help save you thousands of dollars down the line.

 For more information about commercial earthquake insurance and how it can help protect your business, reach out to us today.